ai-with-abdullah/word-counter-plus-2/replit.md

 # Overview

-Word Counter Plus is a modern, responsive word counter and text analysis tool.
-Originally built as a full-stack React/Express application, it has been converted to a standalone HTML file for maximum portability and ease of deployment.
+Word Counter Plus is a modern, responsive word counter and text analysis tool built as a full-stack React/Express application.
 The project provides real-time text analysis capabilities including word count, character count, readability scoring, and keyword density analysis.
 It features a clean, dashboard-like interface with dark mode support and is designed to be SEO-friendly and AdSense-ready for commercial use.

 ## Current Implementation

-The application now exists in two forms:
+The application is fully configured and running in the Replit environment:
-1. **React Full-Stack Version**: Complete with server-side functionality and component architecture
-2. **Standalone HTML Version**: Single file implementation with embedded CSS and JavaScript (word-counter-plus.html)
+- **Development Server**: Running on port 5000 with hot reload support
+- **Frontend**: React 18 with TypeScript, Vite build system
+- **Backend**: Express.js server with Vite integration for development
+- **Deployment**: Configured for autoscale deployment with build optimization

 # User Preferences